Kefentse Mzwinila

 Kefentse C. Mzwinila (born January 6, 1975), is a public servant and psychologist from Botswana.
-He is notable for being the first registered Clinical Psychologist in Botswana and currently serves as the Minister of Lands and Water Affairs.
+He is notable for being the first registered Clinical Psychologist in Botswana and formerly served as the Minister of Lands and Water Affairs.
 He was appointed to the position in 2018 by the current president of Botswana, Mokgweetsi Masisi.
 In this Ministry, he oversees land administration, water resource management, and sanitation services in Botswana.

 He worked as a commissioned officer in the Botswana Defence Force before working in the private sector as a Clinical Psychologist and Consultant Economist.
 He holds a PhD in Economics and Management Sciences with a focus on Business Administration (2022) from the North-West University Business School in South Africa.

 Background

 Early life

 Kefentse Mzwinila was born on January 6, 1975, in Botswana.
 He spent his early school days in the United States where his parents were studying.
 At the age of six, he was transferred to a special school for gifted and talented students.
 When he returned to Botswana, he continued his education at Broadhurst Primary School and later Maruapula.
 He was active in sports during his secondary school days and developed an interest in politics while studying at the Waterford Kamhlaba College in Swaziland in the early 1990s.
 He became the president of the Student Representative Council (SRC) during his school days.

 He also became the president of the African Students Association for three consecutive terms while studying at Lafayette College in the United States.
 During his time at Lafayette College, he was also part of the military training and tactical operations.
 His experiences and achievements during his early life have shaped his future and contributed to his success in his career.